mate-academy/py-brute-force-password/README.md

     "e5f3ff26aa8075ce7513552a9af1882b4fbc2a47a3525000f6eb887ab9622207",
 ]
 ```

 Of course, your first thought was to look through rainbow tables and test your luck.
-But you visited that website and understand that its password field accepts only numeric symbols from 0 to 9.
+But after visiting the website, you realized that its password field only accepts numeric symbols from `0` to `9`.

-There is a limitation — the password length always must be 8 symbols (extremely weak security — you must agree).
+There’s a limitation — the password must always be **8 numeric symbols long** (*extremely weak security — you must agree*).
-Also, it seems that this website doesn't use any additional security while hashing their passwords (like salting).
+Also, it seems that this website doesn’t use any additional security while hashing their passwords (like salting).

-So, you as a hacker already got a point, that you can easily brute force all possible variants of passwords
+So, as a hacker, you quickly figured out that you can brute force all possible password variants
-and check the corresponding hashes using this `sha256_hash_str` function:
+and check the corresponding hashes using the `sha256_hash_str` function:

 ```python
 import sha256